10 Workout Items To Buy For A Legit Home Gym

 Between in-depth workout apps, helpful YouTube tutorials, and knowledgable Instagram trainers on the internet, there's really no reason why you need to have a gym membership to work out.
-Except, of course, to use the equipment.
+Except, of course, to use the exercise equipment.

-Sure, there are plenty of exercises that you can do at home with just your bodyweight, but sometimes you want to use a weight or mat and can't really improvise.
+Sure, there are plenty of bodyweight workouts you can do at home, but sometimes you want to use a weight or mat and can't really improvise.
 Most of us don't have the financial resources or the space to set up a true home gym, but honestly you don't need a full gym to get in a good workout.

 Ahead, we found the basic workout equipment that's worth your money, won't take up a ton of space, and most importantly is effective and useful.